Kojic acid is a chemical produced from different types of fungi. It is also a by-product of fermented soy sauce and rice wine.

 Before using products containing kojic acid, it is important to make sure they are safe.

 Cosmetic products are not regulated the same way medicines and foods are.
-Cosmetic products are not required by law to be approved by the United States Food and Drug Administration (FDA) before being sold.
+Cosmetic products are not required by law to be approved by the

 The FDA do have a voluntary registration program for cosmetic manufacturers in which companies can report how their products are made.
 Also, the Cosmetic Ingredient Review (CIR) Expert Panel reviews safety.